Skip to main content

 Novel and advanced production technologies for silicon, solar-grade silicon properties and specifications, ingots and wafers, kerf free wafer technologies including crystalline silicon foils (epitaxy, direct wafer manufacturing), testing, performance, sustainability, and costs.
 Influence of crystallisation and/or growth parameters, impact of residual or development of defects and impurities, and their mitigation.

-This subtopic focuses on all the steps required for the production of high-quality silicon up to wafer stage ready for subsequent cell fabrication as well as research in silicon foils and thin silicon material growth and characterization such as direct wafer growth/kerfless technologies.
+This subtopic focuses on all the steps required to produce high-quality silicon up to wafer stage ready for subsequent cell fabrication as well as research in silicon foils and thin silicon material growth and characterization such as direct wafer growth/kerfless technologies.

 1.2 Single Junction Silicon Cells

 Subtopic 1.2 is where research work on crystalline Si cell architectures is presented, and which employ either high temperature or low temperature processing routes.
-This includes solar cell architectures such as, e.g., PERC, TOPCon-like, IBC and HJT.
-Amorphous and microcrystalline silicon, thin crystalline silicon, and silicon foils are also contained within this subtopic.
-Novel approaches to enhance sustainability and circularity at cell level are also covered here.
+This includes solar cell architectures such as, e.g., PERC, TOPCon, back-contact, and silicon heterojunction technologies, as well as their derivatives and hybrids.
+Cells based on amorphous and microcrystalline silicon, thin crystalline silicon, and silicon foils are also contained within this subtopic.
+Approaches to enhance sustainability and circularity at cell level are also covered here.
+These include alternative metallization approaches, such as the reduction of silver consumption.

 1.3 Silicon Bottom Cells for Tandem Photovoltaics

-Subtopic 1.3 has been created as a home for research into the transformation of single-junction silicon cells into designs appropriate for use as silicon bottom cells in tandem devices.
-Examples of such work: front surface topology, interface layers, front TCO, front tunnel junction, light trapping, adapted metallization, etc.
+Subtopic 1.3 has been created as a home for research into the transformation of single-junction silicon cells into designs appropriate for use as silicon bottom cells in tandem and multijunction devices, such as perovskite-silicon tandems.
+Examples of such work are front surface topology, interface layers, front TCO, front tunnel junction, light trapping, adapted metallization, thermal budgets compatible with top cell (e.g. perovskite) integration, etc.

 N.B.
 This subtopic is strictly aimed at developments where the scientific novelty of the work is in the necessary Si cell modifications and presentations of full tandem devices should be directed to the tandem subtopics 2.1 or 2.3 as appropriate.